dojo/docs/developer/design/bootstrap.rst

 As mentioned above, defaultConfig may also be used in built versions of the loader to provide highly optimized bootstraps.
 For example, the loader's modules hash could be prepopulated with a set of modules.
-If this technique were used to include all the modules that a particular application requires for its lifetime, then all of the injection machinery can be discarded, saving a substantial amount of code.
+If this technique were used to include all the modules that a particular application requires for its lifetime, then all of the injection machinery could be discarded, saving a substantial amount of code.
 Notice that the operation of the loader as viewed from client code does not change in such a configuration: the loader functions require and define still exist and behave in the standard fashion.
 In fact, the internal loader code paths remain unchanged.
 It just so happens that since all required modules happen to already be in the modules hash, there is never a need to call the loader function